vtnerd/MaidSafe-Network-Filesystem/docs/posix_api.md

 A StorageID identifies a particular Storage instance on the SAFE network, and contains the necessary information to decrypt the contents.

 ## Examples ##
+Network operations in the Posix API are done asynchronously so that client code doesn't block while network operations are being performed.
+The Posix API uses the [AsyncResult](http://www.boost.org/doc/libs/1_57_0/doc/html/boost_asio/reference/async_result.html) framework from `boost::asio`.
+This allows clients to use callbacks, stackful co-routines, or futures as the completion signalling mechanism.

 ### Hello World (Callbacks) ###
 ```c++